populationgenomics/talos/design_docs/MOI_Checks.md

 position, checks if a paired variant was found.
 If so, the 2nd var coordinates are logged as 'supporting' the 'primary' variant.

-Post MVP it will make sense to load more logic here, e.g.

- - for a compound het in a proband, we must also check that the same pair doesn't occur in an unaffected parent ( currently possible, but not implemented)
+When evaluating a biallelic MOI, we are able to consider the presence of a compound-het within the family group.
+See the Family Checks section below for implementation detail.

- - for 2 compound het variants, it is important to check that they were not in phase (where possible to determine during variant calling)
+Post MVP it will make sense to check that compounded variants are not in phase (where possible to determine during variant calling).

-These checks will require loading the full variant-representation pair, so that genotypes can be checked in more detail.
-To do this, collecting all the variants together and iterating over in gene-groups suitable provides granularity.

 ## MOI Tests